kperusko/cheatsheet/linux.md

 	IdentityFile ~/.ssh/somkeynames.key

-ssh -f -N foobar (open local port fowarding: -f execute in background, -N do not execute remote command)

-foobar can be any string you like to represent server name
+ssh -f -N foobar (open local port fowarding: -f execute in background, -N do not execute remote command) foobar can be any string you like to represent server name

+When you're connected with SSH from server A to server B you can open port fowarding on the existing connection from server B to server A (reverse ssh tunnel)
+To reverse ssh tunnel on an existing connection type:

+Enter
+~C
+Enter
+-R 22222:localhost:33333

+This will open port fowarding from the server B to server A (B port is 22222, connecting port on your machine A is 33333).
+Port 22222 must be unused.
+To copy file foo from the server you can use:

+-R 22222:localhost:22
+scp -P 22222 foo localhost:

 !!!!!!!!!!!!!!!!!!!!!!!!!!!
 SFTP - secure file transfer program